goodguyry/postcss-tidy-columns/README.md

 ### `addGap`

-Declares whether or not to add a right gap margin to the column.
+Declares whether or not to add a gap-wide `margin-right` to the columns.

 When this is set to `true`, a `:last-of-type` rule will be added to reset the `margin-right` to `0` for the last item.